-CHIMNEY MANUFACTURER MANDATORY COMPONENTS TYPE/BRAND Rafter protector at the roof level if chimney is enclosed at the attic level.
-Security Chimney Requires insulated attic radiation shield unless chimney is enclosed at the attic level.
-2" Solid Pack : S-2100 • Requires the use of a 6AW7 and a 7UCA adapter for the S-2100 of 7".
-American Metal • Chimney cannot be enclosed at the attic level.
+CHIMNEY MANUFACTURER MANDATORY COMPONENTS TYPE/BRAND Security Chimney Rafter protector at the roof level if chimney is enclosed at the attic level.
+Requires insulated attic radiation shield unless chimney is enclosed at the attic level.
+2" Solid Pack: S-2100 American Metal Chimney cannot be enclosed at the attic level.
 AC Triple wall HS, AC Triple wall HSS

-^{}You can get a kit of four (4) rafter protector (AC03510) from your dealer.
-Each rafter is made of 22GA galvanized steel $(10.44^{\circ}\text{W} \times 5.126^{\circ}\text{H})$.
+You can get a kit of four (4) rafter protector (AC03510) from your dealer.
+Each rafter is made of 22 GA galvanized steel (10.44"W x 5.126"H).

-8.7 ANGLED WALL RADIATION SHIELD
+7.7 ANGLED WALL RADIATION SHIELD

-When passing through a combustible wall with the chimney at a 30° or 45° angle, an angled firestop or wall radiation shield provided by the chimney manufacturer must be installed.
+When passing through a combustible wall with the chimney at a 30° or 45° angle, an angled firestop or wall radiation shield must be installed.
 Only one is required.
 Follow the chimney manufacturer's installation instructions.